Skip to main content

 Treatment

 There is no cure for heart failure.
-Instead, treatment is focused on helping you live a longer and healthier life.
+Instead, treatment is focused on helping you live a longer and healthier life by:

 Care management